-This message shows on touchscreen as a result of three possible errors:

-- Boiler water level below the LWCO probe on the Supply header. - Differential between air pressure inside the boiler cabinet and air pressure of the boiler room higher than 1.4" wc. - Gas pressure above 13.5" wc (33.6 mbar) or below 4" wc (10.0 mbar);
+- This message shows on touchscreen as a result of two possible errors: - Boiler water level below the LWCO probe on the Supply header. - Differential between air pressure inside the boiler cabinet and air pressure of the boiler room higher than 1.4" wc.

-In order to discriminate between those three causes, it is suggested to access the differential air pressure switch inside the boiler cabinet (left side).
+In order to discriminate between those two causes, it is suggested to access the differential air pressure switch inside the boiler cabinet (left side).